tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

           will be used, which is likely to be ``vim`` if you have not configured it to be something else.

-That's all you need to know to get stared with Git.
+That's all you need to know to get started with Git.
 Start by initialising a project using ``git init``.
 Then use ``git add`` and ``git commit`` iteratively to stage and commit snapshots of your project to version control.